equinor/radix-public-site/public-site/docs/src/references/reference-radix-config/index.md

         webhook: http://api:8080/monitor-batch-status
 ```

 `webhook` is an optional URL to the Radix application component or job component which will be called when any of the job-component's running jobs or batches changes states.
-Only changes are sent by POST method with a `application/json` `ContentType` in a [batch event format](../../guides/jobs/#get-a-state-of-a-batch).
+Only changes are sent by POST method with a `application/json` `ContentType` in a [batch event format](../../guides/jobs/notifications/#radix-batch-event).
+Read [more](../../guides/jobs/notifications)

 ### `monitoringConfig`